fmigacz-zz/devsecops-architecture/README.md

 # devsecops-architecure
-This is a reference architecture for a CI/CD pipeline using GitHub
+This is a reference architecture for a CI/CD pipeline using GitHub.
+The devsecops-in-github.md file will be submitted to the Azure Architecture Center.